I was raised on an old farm in a small town.

 About me

-Juliana is the Medical Director at Cartwheel.
+Juliana is the Chief Medical Officer at Cartwheel.
 Dr. Chen is a board-certified child and adolescent psychiatrist and has spent over 15 years working with students and families in the Boston area, including at Massachusetts General Hospital, Newton-Wellesley Hospital, and Boston Children’s Hospital.
 Dr. Chen is passionate about promoting resiliency and overall wellness in children, and her clinical skills and experience span many contexts, including school- and family-based interventions and supporting families with diverse cultural backgrounds.
 Dr. Chen is on faculty at Harvard Medical School, a previous SAMHSA Minority Fellow, and a current Robert Wood Johnson Clinical Scholar.
 She graduated from the Yale School of Medicine and completed residency and fellowship training at Harvard Medical School.
 Juliana lives in Somerville, MA.

 What inspired you to work with students and families?